Need Help? [email protected]

 How can you tell if your dog is suffering from acid reflux?
 Acid reflux in dogs is a common yet painful condition that can be surprisingly subtle, even to the most attentive pet owners.
-Watch for signs like vomiting bile or unusual behaviors such as excessive grass eating, licking the floor, or gulping at night - these can indicate your dog is trying to ease the discomfort of acid reflux or GERD (gastroesophageal reflux disease).
+Watch for signs like vomiting bile or unusual behaviors such as excessive grass eating, licking the floor, or gulping at night — these can indicate your dog is trying to ease the discomfort of acid reflux or GERD (gastroesophageal reflux disease).
 Dog acid reflux occurs when stomach acids flow back into the esophagus, causing irritation and pain.
-If your dog struggling with acid reflux, especially at night, finding the right treatment is essential for their comfort.
+If your dog is struggling with acid reflux, especially at night, finding the right treatment is essential for their comfort.

 A natural approach can provide quick relief and help your dog feel better.
 By improving digestion through dietary changes, using natural digestive supplements, and making lifestyle adjustments, you can soothe your dog's uncomfortable reflux symptoms.
 Ask Ariel has been helping dogs with acid reflux since 2005, and our supplements and diet tips can make a real difference for your dog.